 NOAA offices and programs in the Pacific Islands region are working with federal and state agencies, local communities, non-profit organizations and businesses to improve ocean health along West Hawai‘i’s coastline.
 Pooling resources and focusing efforts in this area can make a larger collective impact toward creating a more resilient landscape around the shared goals of healthy reefs, abundant fisheries and thriving communities.

-- Identifying erosion hotspots or land areas impacting water quality in Pelekane Bay, and working with partners on mitigation and restoration actions
+- Worked with USGS to identify erosion hotspots or land areas impacting water quality in Pelekane Bay, and worked with partners on mitigation and restoration actions.